 From there, the ride to Brackley Beach, 33 km (21 mi) to the east, is beautiful.
 This is one of the most famous of the 40 or so beaches in PEI.
 The swimming is pleasant too.
 Water temperatures are as warm as any you’ll find north of North Carolina.

-If you don’t want to stay at Brackley Beach, I’d recommend the Barachois Inn in Rustico.
+I’d recommend the Barachois Inn in Rustico.
 A full English breakfast comes with a stay.

-Should your legs have some extra juice, cycle the very scenic section of road around St. Peters Bay to Greenwich.
+Should your legs have some extra juice, cycle the very scenic section of road around Saint Peters Bay to Greenwich.
 Lock your bikes and head out for a 4.8 km (3.0 mi) walk on the trail to the Greenwich Dunes.
 Spectacular boardwalks, parabolic sand dunes and a beautiful beach are the reward.

 The final 56 km (35 mi) to the East Point Lighthouse can be dispatched in just a few hours.
 Here, you can see where the Northumberland Strait meets the Gulf of St. Lawrence.
 From here you can hop a ferry and five hours later land in the Magdalen Islands, another great spot for cycling….and photography.